By Will Offeman, Chief Product Officer, WideOrbit

 Many advertisers are eager for increased adoption of NextGen TV, which can be described as IP-based over-the-air broadcast TV.
 NextGen TV is free, other than the cost of compatible hardware, and is now available in more than 30 markets across the country, a number that continues to grow.
 As an IP-based platform, NextGen TV allows for addressable advertising similar to Google and Facebook, meaning advertisers can be more precise with targeting while also allowing pay-for-performance billing based on the number of impressions delivered.

 FAST and NextGen TV are both trends changing the ad buying process for streaming platforms that are shifting to meet marketers’ needs.
 In many ways, the pandemic has shown that it’s hard to predict what will happen tomorrow, and consumers are constantly changing.
-This makes it even more necessary for ad tech and software companies to evolve and build out the technical infrastructure required to keep these transformations moving forward.
+This makes it even more necessary for ad tech and software companies like WideOrbit to evolve and build out the technical infrastructure required to keep these transformations moving forward.